kimruddock/pawelgrzybek.github.io/_posts/2018-01-29-whats-new-in-ecmascript-2018.md

 ---
 title: What's new in ECMAScript 2018
-excerpt: The last TC39 meeting resulted in a finalised featurs set for ECMAScript 2018.
+excerpt: The last TC39 meeting resulted in finalised features set for ECMAScript 2018.
 This article presents all the new goodies — let's get on it.
 photo: 2018-01-29.jpg
 ---

-It is this time of a year — we are after TC39 meeting that finalised the list of new features that we will get in the ECMAScript 2018.
-I published the the list of new goodies for [2017 version](https://pawelgrzybek.com/whats-new-in-ecmascript-2017/), so I did it in [2016](https://pawelgrzybek.com/whats-new-in-ecmascript-2016-es7/).
-It is a time to familiarise ourseves with the stuff that is coming to our disposal this year.
+It is that time of a year again after the TC39 meeting, which finalises a list of new features that we will get in the latest ECMAScript 2018 update.
+I published a list of new goodies for [2017 version](https://pawelgrzybek.com/whats-new-in-ecmascript-2017/), just as I did in [2016](https://pawelgrzybek.com/whats-new-in-ecmascript-2016-es7/).
+It is a good time to familiarise ourseves with the new features soon to be at to our disposal this year.

 ## Rest/Spread Properties by Sebastian Markbåge

-ECMASCript 2015 introuduced a rest / spred for `Array`s.
+ECMASCript 2015 introuduced rest / spread operators for `Array`s.
 This year the same feature welcomes `Object`s.
 Let's have a look at two examples.

 ```js
 const dude = {